 Clearly, for maximum value, you would want to explore multiple lenders, comparing their mortgage products and the interest rates they quote.
 This is where working with an online mortgage broker such as STEM Lending helps you save.
 You can compare multiple options with much lesser time spent as compared to shopping offline.
-Explore options here: https://www.stemlending.com/apply.
+Get started with your options here: apply.stemlending.com/register.

 What are the factors influencing the prequalification amount?